 "Maybe why I've been able to do this show for so long is because I try not to have expectations.
 I do the same thing in my life, I try not to look down the road too far, because we're going to miss what happens right now, today," Pompeo said at PaleyFest.
 "I try to enjoy every moment with an open heart and an open mind… Life will tell me where I'm going.
 I don't want to think about what's next, I want to enjoy this moment."

 Pompeo does play the doctor who shares the name with the show — but we wouldn't blame her if she wanted to move onto new ventures.
-ABC renewed Grey's for a 14th season last month, and it doesn't look like we'll be losing our favorite Grey Sloan doctor.
+ABC renewed Grey's for a 14th season last month, and it doesn't look like we'll be losing our favourite Grey Sloan doctor.

 As HelloGiggles noted, Pompeo told People last year that she stayed with Grey's because she worried her age would hinder her from landing new roles.
 "My decision to stay on Grey's was based solely on age," Pompeo told People at the time.
 "At 33, I was wise enough to know my clock was already ticking in Hollywood."